When Macy and her husband Nick set out to start their own farming operation, Farm Credit Mid-America was key to making their dream a reality.

 “We started in the Young, Beginning and Small Farmers Program with a loan for our first big farm.
-It was very beneficial and helped us budget so that we were able to purchase more land and grow our farming business,” says Staggs, who owns and operates a corn, soybean and cattle operation in Adams County, Ohio.
+It was very beneficial and helped us budget so that we were able to purchase more land and grow our farming business,” Macy shared, who owns and operates a corn, soybean and cattle operation in south eastern Ohio.
 “Farm Credit Mid-America has always been great to work with.”

-Staggs has been a customer of the financial services cooperative for five years, and for the past year she’s served on its Advocate Council, a diverse group of more than 300 Farm Credit Mid-America customers committed to providing feedback and to ensure a positive experience for all customers and rural communities.
+Macy has been a customer of the financial services cooperative for five years, and for the past year, she’s served on its Advocate Council; a diverse group of more than 300 Farm Credit Mid-America customers committed to providing feedback and to ensure a positive experience for all customers and rural communities.

-We recently connected with four advocates about their goals on the council, experiences as Farm Credit Mid-America customers, challenges faced during the COVID-19 pandemic, and more.
+Four advocate council members shared more about their goals on the council, experiences as Farm Credit Mid-America customers, challenges faced during the COVID-19 pandemic and more.

 Inspired Advocates

-As an advocate, Staggs says one of her primary goals is to help aspiring farmers succeed – just as Farm Credit Mid-America helped her family farm get off the ground.
+As an advocate, Macy says one of her primary goals is to help aspiring farmers succeed – just as Farm Credit Mid-America helped her family farm get off the ground.

-“It’s my hope that I can help other young farmers get the help that I was able to receive,” she says.
+“It’s my hope that I can help other young farmers get the help that I was able to receive,” she shared.

-“As an advocate, I want to create opportunities for farmers of all sizes and geographies – whether you’re farming 10 acres or 20,000 acres,” says Greenwell, a Western Kentucky University graduate and fifth-generation farmer based in Uniontown, Ky.
+“As an advocate, I want to create opportunities for farmers of all sizes and geographies – whether you’re farming 10 acres or 20,000 acres,” said Isaac, a Western Kentucky University graduate and fifth-generation farmer based in western Kentucky.

-Despite the pandemic altering some of the Advocate Council’s plans for 2020, he says Farm Credit Mid-America has continued to foster important dialogues among advocates.
-And as a customer-owner of the Association, he’s felt supported amid these uncertain times.
+Despite the pandemic altering some of the Advocate Council’s plans for 2020, he shared Farm Credit Mid-America has continued to foster important dialogues among advocates.
+As a customer-owner of the Association, he’s felt supported amid these uncertain times.

 Impact of a Pandemic

 “Farmers are relentless.
 We adapt.
 We compromise.
-If there is any challenge during this pandemic, a farmer is going to find a way to overcome it,” says Greenwell, who considers farmers part of the essential workforce.
+If there is any challenge during this pandemic, a farmer is going to find a way to overcome it,” Isaac shared, who considers farmers part of the essential workforce.
 “We deal with challenges we have no control over, year in and year out.
 Despite the pandemic, it’s just another day out here.”

-For Indiana farmer and advocate Luke Dougherty, the pandemic has revealed “how everything can turn on a dime.”
+For Indiana farmer and advocate Luke, the pandemic has revealed “how everything can turn on a dime.”
 The Purdue University graduate grew up on a family farm and purchased his own central Indiana farm where he grows seed corn, non-GMO soybeans, food-grade corn, wheat and cucumbers.

 Support and a Sense of Community

-Throughout the pandemic, Dougherty says the Association has been encouraging and supportive.
+Throughout the pandemic, Luke said the Association has been encouraging and supportive.

-“They were a calming voice saying, ‘We’re okay, we’re strong, the operation is strong,’” he says.
+“They were a calming voice saying, ‘We’re okay, we’re strong, the operation is strong,’” he shared.
 “It was definitely nice to have that.”

 It’s also reassuring to be part of a cooperative, particularly at a time like this.

-All the advocates interviewed for this story echoed the sentiment that Farm Credit Mid-America has been a welcome presence during a tumultuous time.
-And according to Hunter Watson, that’s par for the course with the Association.
+Macy, Isaac and Luke echoed the sentiment that Farm Credit Mid-America has been a welcome presence during a tumultuous time.
+According to customer-owner, Hunter, that’s par for the course with the Association.

 The east Tennessee native was raised on a farm, and after several years working as a school teacher after college, he couldn’t resist the call of farm life.

-“I was in my 20s at the time, had never really had a big purchase, and suddenly I’m buying a million-dollar [poultry] farm,” he recalls.
+“I was in my 20s at the time, had never really had a big purchase, and suddenly I’m buying a million-dollar poultry farm,” Hunter recalled.
 “I got with Farm Credit Mid-America and it literally made the financial aspect of agriculture 1,000 times better than it would have been with another bank.”

-Now a member of the Advocate Council in addition to being a loyal customer, Watson says Farm Credit Mid-America has a “small-town vibe,” and it’s clear customers are their top priority.
+Now a member of the Advocate Council in addition to being a loyal customer, Hunter said Farm Credit Mid-America has a “small-town vibe,” and it’s clear customers are their top priority.

 “I know everyone at the office even though I don’t go to their office that much.
-But they’ll come down to the farm just to check on you,” he says.
+They’ll come down to the farm just to check on you,” he shared.
 “It lets you know that they actually care about what you’re doing.
 It adds a sense of community to the whole process.”

 Learn more about Farm Credit Mid-America’s Advocate Council here.